Graduate Visa

 - have received a full degree award, not a certificate or diploma (exception: PGCE is eligible) and,

 PGT students at Chester cannot extend their student visa.
-You cannot apply for the Graduate visa if you have switched to a different visa category (Skilled Worker, ILR, etc.) and you cannot apply for the Graduate visa from overseas.
+You cannot apply for the Graduate visa if you have switched or are applying to switch to a different visa category (Skilled Worker, ILR, fee waiver, etc.) and you cannot apply for the Graduate visa from overseas.

 Reassessments and the Graduate Visa

 Taught Masters students can generally have two submission attempts/opportunities at their earlier “taught” module assessments, and their date of award would not be delayed.
-But the University can only guarantee only one submission attempt/opportunity at the final dissertation/research project is possible without delaying the date of award.
+But the University can only guarantee one submission attempt/opportunity at the final dissertation/research project without delaying the date of award.

 Any of the following three situations can cause a PGT student to be ineligible for the Graduate visa;